 - Add the minced garlic and spinach, and continue to sauté them for 5-7 minutes

 - Mash and chop the artichoke hearts with a silicone scraper or spoon as you sauté them

 - Then, stir it together with the cashew cream

 - Refrigerate until serving.

-The batch of dip that I made came from Gather came out looking exactly like the photo in their cookbook.
-After I faithfully followed their recipe, I added a bit more spinach and artichokes, as I was in the mood for more vegetables.
+The batch of dip that I made from Gather came out looking exactly like the photo in their cookbook.
+After I faithfully followed the recipe, I added a bit more spinach and artichokes, as I was in the mood for more vegetables.
 Theirs however, was exactly like the spinach artichoke dip of my childhood.
-Creamy perfection.
+Creamy and delicious.

 We like to serve healthy Spinach Artichoke Dip with these paleo cracker recipes: